Easter fire: Netherlands

-Easter fires also exist in the Netherlands.
+Easter fires also exist in the Netherlands, in roughly the area where Low Saxon is spoken.

 USA

 In Fredericksburg, Texas, each year the residents have Easter Fires the night before Easter, commemorating a peace treaty with the Comanche Indians.
 In 1847 when the original treaty was signed, the Comanches lit signal fires on the area hills.

 South Slavs

 Amongst South Slavs (Serbs, Montenegrins, Slovenes, Croats, Bulgarians, Macedonians, Bunjevci and Šokci), it is required to jump over the flames of Easter (Крљавештице).